Land (economics): Georgism

 Georgists hold that this implies a perfectly inelastic supply curve (i.e., zero elasticity), suggesting that a land value tax that recovers the rent of land for public purposes would not affect the opportunity cost of using land, but would instead only decrease the value of owning it.
-This view is supported by evidence that although land can come on and off the market, market inventories of land show if anything an inverse relationship to price (i.e., negative elasticity).
+This view is supported by evidence that although land can come on and off the market, market inventories of land show, if anything, an inverse relationship to price (i.e., negative elasticity).

 Significance

-Land plays an important role in advanced economies.
-In the UK the "non-produced asset of land" accounts for 51% of the country's total net worth, implying that it plays a more important role in the economy than capital.
+Land plays a vital role in advanced economies.
+In the UK, the "non-produced asset of land" accounts for 51% of the country's total net worth, implying that it plays a more critical role in the economy than capital.

 Academic

-Some United Kingdom and commonwealth universities offer a courses in land economy, where economics is studied alongside law, business regulation, surveying and the built and natural environments.
+Some United Kingdom and commonwealth universities offer courses in land economy, where economics is studied alongside law, business regulation, surveying, and the built and natural environments.
 This mode of study at Cambridge dates back to 1917 when William Cecil Dampier suggested the creation of a school of rural economy at the university.

 Accounting

-As a tangible asset land is represented in accounting as a fixed asset or a capital asset.
+As a tangible asset, land is represented in accounting as a fixed asset or a capital asset.